zcserei/CalculateDueDate/README.md

 ## Usage

-Call the `calculateDueDate` or `targetDate` functions with the appropriate parameters to reveal the expected turnaround time.
+Call the `calculateDueDate` function with the appropriate parameters to reveal the expected turnaround time.